maartenpaul/DBD_tracking/README.md

 # MSDtracking

-R and Python code to analyze single-molecule tracking data as described in ...
+R and Python code to analyze BRCA2-HaloTag single-molecule tracking data

 For tracking the SOS Plugin [1] (http://smal.ws/wp/software/sosplugin/) is used.
 Track segmentation and MSD analysis is done using the DLMSS method [2]